About Volunteer Central at Millersville University

 Volunteer Central is Millersville University's connection to community and academic partnerships for students, faculty, and staff.
-We facilitate civic engagement services including community service, service-learning, and federal work study opportunities.
-Civic engagement is all about getting engaged with your community - right here in Millersville and Lancaster, or with a national or international program.
-We are here to help you connect with, build, and sustain meaningful service initiatives.
-Our office is located on the third floor of Lyle Hall.
-Come visit us to consult with a member from our staff so we can help meet your needs.
-If you would like more information, please contact us at firstname.lastname@example.org or by calling our office at 717-872-3774.
+We facilitate civic engagement services including community service, service-learning, and federal work study opportunities and help you connect with, build, and sustain meaningful service initiatives.
+Come visit us in Bedford House to consult with a member of our staff so we can help meet your needs.
+If you would like more information, please contact us at 717-871-7655 or email email@example.com

-Service-learning is curricular - that is, it's part of an academic course you are taking.
+Service-learning is tied to an academic course you are taking.
 Your professor may ask you to volunteer at a certain type of organization, or your class may do a service project with a school or agency, or you may work with a community partner on some research or a special project.
 All of those would be examples of service-learning because they are integrated in to your coursework.
 In order for a course to be a service-learning course it must include a service requirement that meets a community need, relates to the syllabus and some type of reflection that allows the student to show the connection between class and community has been made.

 MU's Federal Work-Study Volunteer Program is a way for eligible students to earn money working in a volunteer position with a nonprofit community organization.

 We are always excited to connect with new organizations to discover opportunities for our students to gain enriching experiences in the community.
-Click here if your organization is interested in securing volunteers, interns, or work-study positions.
+Click here if your organization is interested in securing volunteers or work-study positions.